Tamsin Stuart Art

 Acrylic, oil and cold wax on stretched canvas

-Inspired by a recent camping trip t to this stunning location on the Gower Coast.
+Inspired by a camping trip to this stunning location on the Gower Coast in 2021.

 This painting has texture so definitely one to see in real life rather than online.
 It's hard to capture the true colour and texture in a photo but hopefully its essence is conveyed.